agrcrobles/react-native-live-translator/README.md

 It is inspired from [Google's "Giorgio Cam" AI](https://www.youtube.com/watch?v=eKeI63VSpto) and [react-native-camera-translator](https://github.com/DjordjePetrovic/react-native-camera-translator) experiments.

+For a thorough discussion, please read the following [blog post](https://blog.hellojs.org/an-augmented-reality-experiment-in-react-native-fc473f6c1b5c) about it.

 ## Selecting a language.
 I created the language selector using snack expo using Animated and PanResponder from react native.